tejaSomanchi/pushNotifications/README.md

  messageBody | Optional | Message line when Notification is expanded image | Required | Image in url which | Optional | Value - `P`/`B`/`L`/`D`
- link | Required if 'which' is entered | url for 'which' type title_clr | Optional | Title Color in HEX (default - #A6A6A6)
+ url | Required if 'which' is entered | url for 'which' type title_clr | Optional | Title Color in HEX (default - #A6A6A6)
  message_clr | Optional | Message Color in HEX (default - #A6A6A6)

-1.Maximum number of lines for message in collapsed view - 1
+**Note :** Maximum number of lines for message in collapsed view - 1

 ## Bezel Template